-Whilst his artwork evokes a sense of wonderment for nature’s colours and patterns, it often incorporates anthropomorphic and ‘trompe-l’oeil’ features that engage the viewer to reflect on our complex relationship with the animal world as well as the importance of conservation and protection of the planet’s rich diversity.
+Whilst his artwork evokes a sense of wonderment for nature’s colours and patterns, it often incorporates anthropomorphic and ‘trompe-l’oeil’ features that engage the viewer to reflect on our complex relationship with the animal world as well as the importance of conservation and protection of our planet’s rich diversity.

 2017 ‘Flourish’ Group Show, Chelsea Fringe, Espacio Gallery, London

 2016 ‘Codes of Faith’ Group Show, Laura I Gallery, London

 2015 Lusus Naturae Solo Show, Butterfly Art News, London